corner imagecorner image FeaturesPluginsPlatformDocs & SupportCommunityPartners

 Click Next.

-2. In the Name and Location panel, type PaintApp in Project Name.
-Change the Project Location to any directory on your computer.
-Check the Set as Main Project checkbox.
-Click Finish.
+1. In the Name and Location panel, type PaintApp in Project Name.
+Change the Project Location to any directory on your computer:

 Click Finish.